Joins

 Join Conditions

-• Join conditions should be specified in the WHERE clause (for comma-separated tables) or the ON clause (for INNER JOIN)
+• Join conditions should be specified in the WHERE clause (for comma-separated tables) or the ON clause (for INNER JOIN, LEFT OUTER JOIN, and RIGHT OUTER JOIN).

-• Missing join conditions result in a Cartesian product (all combinations)
+• Omitting join conditions produces a Cartesian product (all combinations of rows).

 See Also